|

 Try jumping as high as you can using both feet up.
 Work on stamina.
 If

-possible wake up 6am (also 5pm) and go jogging and physicals like
+possible wake up 6am (also 5pm) and go jogging and physicals

 pumping 10 times, sit up 20 times, chin up 10 times and practice jump

-smash (3 jumps on each side) shadow 1 minute cycle for 5 times.
+smash (3 jumps on each side) shadow 1 minute cycle for 5

 Simulate the smashing action.

-Below are the other off court training
+Below are the other

 advice.

-1) do a combo of running and skipping
+1) do a combo of

 (both legs up like boxers) for 20-30 minutes non stop.
 Slow and fast